pasta2492/CTiB/README.md

 ## Project outline
-The aim of the project is to learn how to manage GitHub and get more confident in Python programming with a bioinformatic focus.
+The aim of the project is to learn how to manage GitHub and get more confident in Python programming with a bioinformatical focus.

 The project was set up as a way of organising private notes and code snippets that demonstrate growing experience with Python and will act